Q1. What is JSON and why is it widely used in applications?

 Python converts JSON strings into dictionaries using json.loads().

-Dictionaries are converted back to JSON strings using json.dumps().
+Dictionaries are converted back into JSON strings using json.dumps().

 Q5.
 Difference between JSON and XML